 Just outside Brockenhurst is one of the best eateries in the New Forest, and it’s called The Pig.
 You will need to book a table but it’s well worth planning in advance.
 Leave some time to explore the extensive and beautifully maintained on site kitchen garden and enjoy the large and diverse menu.

 Brockenhurst is the perfect place to base your New Forest adventures from, so how better to enjoy a break in the area than a stay in one of our Brockenhurst holiday cottages?
+Try these:

 For even more information on Lyndhurst, check out our complete Lyndhurst guide.